freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-22-llvm-ir-func1.markdown

 3 }
 ```

-This source file contains a simple mul_add function to perform the mutliply-add operations using three parameters x, y, and z.
+This source file contains a simple mul_add function to perform a mutliply-add operation using three parameters x, y, and z.
-In order to build LLVM IR representing this function, we can using clang to dump out its LLVM IR as a reference.
+In order to build the LLVM IR representing this function, we can using clang to dump out its LLVM IR as a reference.

 Type the following command line to generate mul_add.ll, the text output of LLVM IR of mul_add.c:
 ```.term1